-Intersex civil society organizations, and many human rights institutions, have criticized medical interventions designed to make intersex bodies more typically male or female.
+Intersex civil society organizations and many human rights institutions have criticized medical interventions designed to make intersex bodies more typically male or female.

 Some people who are intersex, like some people with androgen insensitivity syndrome, appear to appear entirely female or male, often without realizing that they are intersex.

-Some humans were historically referred to as true hermaphrodites if their gonadal tissue contained testicular and ovarian tissue, or pseudohermaphrodites if their external appearance (phenotype) differed from the expected sex of the internal gonads.
+Some humans were historically referred to as true hermaphrodites if their gonadal tissue contained testicular and ovarian tissue or pseudohermaphrodites if their external appearance (phenotype) differed from the expected sex of the internal gonads.

 A possible pathophysiological explanation for intersex in humans is the parthenogenetic division of a haploid ovum into two haploid ovules.

-The “sex determination region of the Y chromosome” (SRY) is activated only in certain areas, causing the development of testes in some areas by starting a series of events beginning with the up-regulation of SOX9 and in other areas that are not active (causing ovarian tissues to grow).
+The “sex determination region of the Y chromosome” (SRY) is activated only in certain areas, causing the development of testes in some areas by starting a series of events beginning with the up-regulation of SOX9 and in other sites that are not active (causing ovarian tissues to grow).